fchwallet/freedrive/freedrive.md

 </table>

-<sup>2. when length field is \x00 means not update,  length is \x01 and the data is \x00 means clear all data of the field.</sup>
+<sup>2. when length field is \x00 means not update,  length is \x01 and the data is ascii \x00 means clear all data of the field.</sup>

 ### REMOVE - Remove Freedrive Transaction